 Acharya Swamiji passed his early monastic life (1892-1898) in the caves of Barabar hills in Bihar where his earthly resources consisted of a blanket, a thick cotton shirt, a single piece of dhoti, a napkin and a wooden kamandulu (water pot).
 A devout and generous villager from two miles from the cave provided Swamiji with the means of his subsistence, which was brought to him once every noon.
 In absence of utensils, that frugal meal was deposited on a black stone and sparkling water from nearby mountain springs satisfied his thirst.
 He devoted the whole time to gain mastery over his mind, which is Yoga.

 Having attained his goal, he returned to the world of men.
 He continued the same secluded austere lifestyle and intense spiritual practice in places like Tribeni in Hoogly district in West Bengal, Varanasi, Hardwar, Rishikesh and in other places in the Himalayas and finally decided to settle down at Madhupur, Jharkhand (formerly Bihar).
 He had already began disseminating the message of Samkhya-yoga through books in Bengali and Sanskrit.
 Emanating from his own experience it was unique, logical and penetrating.

 Attracted by his unique personality some genuine seekers after truth found him out in the small town of Madhupur and one of them volunteered to build a suitable house containing an artificial cave as the permanent home of the Master.
 Thus did Kapil Math come into existence.
 First a dwelling, and an artificial cave with its one and only entrance permanently blocked, where the Master spent the rest of his life.
 The Math was built adjacent to the ‘cave’ to house his followers who responded to his call for accepting Samkhya-yoga as the only aim in their lives.

-To do all other such things as an incidental or conductive to attainment of the above or any of them.
+- To do all other such things as an incidental or conducive to attainment of the above or any of them.